aferrercrafter/Records/readme.md

 # Records API

 ## User Story
-As a user, I want to use the BallastLane API to create, view, update, and delete records for my account so that I can manage my personal information.
+As a user, I want to use the Records API to create, view, update, and delete records for my account so that I can manage my personal information.
 I expect that:

 * Register for an account with a unique username and email address, and a password that meets certain criteria, so that I can access protected features of the application.
 * Log in to my account with my registered email address and password, so that I can access protected features of the application